To Be Timed, or Not to Be Timed

-We offer a valet service at the La Bajada food stop.
+We offer a valet service at the Madrid food stop.
 Items can be put in a plastic zip bag.
-The bags will be brought to the finish line around noon, where you can claim them.
+The bags will be brought to the finish line around noon, where you can claim them up until the venue closes.
 There is no charge to valet gear, but donations are greatly appreciated.

 Rider photos will be taken on HWY 285 just before Lamy Hill.